A comparison between Shapefit compression and Full-Modelling method with PyBird for DESI 2024 and beyond: Theory

 \subsection{Computational efficiency}

 Generally, the bottleneck of the \textit{Full-Modelling} methodology is calculating the model power spectrum.
-To overcome this problem, \citep{Colas_2020} uses Taylor expansion to approximate the model power spectrum during MCMC.
-They found the maximum deviation between the Taylor expansion and exact calculation is under 1\% for the monopole and 10\% for the quadrupole of the power spectrum for the \(\Lambda\)CDM cosmological model with massive neutrinos.
+To overcome this problem, Ref.~\citep{Colas_2020} uses Taylor expansion to approximate the model power spectrum from \textsc{PyBird} during MCMC.
+They find the maximum deviation between the Taylor expansion and exact calculation is under 1\% for the monopole and 10\% for the quadrupole of the power spectrum for the \(\Lambda\)CDM cosmological model with massive neutrinos.
 They concluded that the errors have a negligible effect on the constraints of cosmological parameters.
-In this work, we follow \citep{Colas_2020} to approximate the model power spectrum during the MCMC with a third-order Taylor expansion about models evaluated at equally spaced points within the cosmological parameter space.
-We verify the accuracy of this method for the $w$CDM model in Appendix \ref{sec:Taylor_grid}, also finding the grid spacing for the Taylor expansion has no impact on our final constraints.
+In this work, we follow Ref.~\citep{Colas_2020} to approximate the model power spectrum during the MCMC with a third-order Taylor expansion about models evaluated at equally spaced points within the cosmological parameter space.
+Since Ref.~\citep{Colas_2020} find the Taylor expansion has a negligible effect on the constraints on the cosmological parameters in the \(\Lambda\)CDM and \(\nu \Lambda\)CDM models, we only verify the accuracy of the Taylor expansion for the $w$CDM and \(o\)CDM models in Appendix \ref{sec:Taylor_grid}.
+Our finding shows that the Taylor expansion's grid spacing does not impact our final constraints of cosmological parameters in \(w\)CDM and \(o\)CDM.

 Similarly, the conversion from \textit{ShapeFit} parameters to cosmological parameters can be computationally expensive.
-To speed this process up, we similarly compute the \textit{ShapeFit} parameters from a grid of cosmological parameters, using the third-order Taylor expansion to interpolate during the MCMC.
+To speed this process up, we similarly compute the \textit{ShapeFit} parameters from a grid of cosmological parameters, again using the third-order Taylor expansion to interpolate between grid points during the MCMC.
 We find this interpolation gives consistent constraints \citep{KP5s1-Maus}.
-The configuration of the grids for the various models we test is described in Section \ref{sec: config}.
+We provide the configuration of the grids for the various models in Section \ref{sec: config}.